SzUp/TimeBooth/README.md

 # TimeBooth

-Official implementation of the ICCV 2025 paper:   **TimeBooth: Disentangled Facial Invariant Representation for Diverse and Personalized Face Aging**  (ICCV 2025 accepted)
+Official implementation of the paper:   **TimeBooth: Disentangled Facial Invariant Representation for Diverse and Personalized Face Aging**  (ICCV 2025 accepted)

 ## 📄 Paper